Rede Manchete: Early history

-The successor network not only to Rede Tupi but to Rede Excelsior, two former Brazilian television networks, it was owned by Adolpho Bloch, the Ukrainian – Brazilian founder of the publishing group called "Bloch Editores", from half of the defunct Rede Tupi (the other half became SBT in 1981).
-Its slogan in 1983 was the unofficial slogan "A Televisão do ano 2000" (The Television of the year 2000) and the official slogan "A TV de 1ª Classe" (First Class Television).
-Initially planned to launch between September and November 1982, and then March 1983, Manchete began operations at 7:00 pm on 5 June 1983 with a speech by Bloch, followed by a segment with the network's logo flying over Brazil and then stopping on a building.
+After TV Excelsior's shutdown on September 30, 1970, and Rede Tupi's shutdown on July 18, 1980, both stemming from internal opposition to the military dictatorship present in Brazil at the time, the Federal Government held an auction for the establishment of two new television networks that would take the place of the former, extinct networks.
+The nine available broadcast licenses were then split between the winners - Silvio Santos and Adolpho Bloch - with Bloch acquiring five stations: Rio de Janeiro, São Paulo, Recife, Fortaleza, and Belo Horizonte.
+The acquisition was codified as federal decree 85842.
+Initially planned to launch between September and November 1982, and then March 1983, Manchete began operations at 7:00 pm on 5 June 1983 initially with no sound, then restarting with a speech by Bloch, followed by a segment with the network's logo flying over Brazil and then stopping on a building.
+Following this, President Figueiredo gave a brief speech wishing Manchete success.
 The network received high ratings in Rio de Janeiro, and as a result, it suddenly moved to second place in viewership in that area.

 In the beginning, the network broadcast various shows and operas, like TV Record in 60s, bringing the focus for the A and B Classes.
 In 1984, model and actress Xuxa presented the Clube da Criança program in 1984, beating sometimes TV Globo's morning show, Balão Magico.
 This was the year it began a rival coverage of the Brazilian Carnival in Rio de Janeiro, its most successful one.

 In 1985, with two years of existence, losses of Manchete were evident.
 The network entered its first financial crisis.
 Bloch, in 1988, wanted to sell the network and asked for US$350 million.
 In the 1990s, congressman Paulo Octávio made a proposal to Adolpho Bloch of the proposed purchase of TV Manchete for US$200 million.
 The Paulo Octávio partner was the businessman João Carlos Di Genio, but the sale was not made.
 Editora Abril also showed interest in the network.
 Then the IBF company took Manchete, but then had revoked its management justice.
 Adolpho Bloch took control of the network, with staff salaries six months late.
 Within four months, Bloch had brought staff pay back up to date.

 By 1987, for the first time, Rede Manchete and Rede Globo jointly broadcast the Brazilian Carnival to all over the country.
 The next year, however, the network was in a weak financial situation after just 5 years, but came out stronger.